Ultimate South Africa and Madagascar Honeymoon

 Back around the campfire after supper under a starry sky, reflect on your unforgettable experiences at Marataba, the surrounding calls of the wild providing the perfect background tunes.

-If you can't resist one last walk, your guides will accompany you on a fairly short, easy route this morning, returning in time for a good breakfast and time to pack up.
+If you can't resist one last walk or game drive, your guides will accompany you on a fairly short, easy route this morning, returning in time for a good breakfast and time to pack up.
 Otherwise, a sleep a little longer and savour those views while you can.
 The road transfer back to Johannesburg will take around three-and-a-half-hours.

 Tonight, enjoy the stylish comfort of your charming hotel, a quiet, boutique property set in lovely gardens in a smart area of the city.
 The hotel has a good on-site restaurant, however there's also a wide range of excellent eateries to choose from within a short drive should you wish.

 Day 7: On To Madagascar

 You'll be collected from your hotel and driven to the airport to check in for your three-and-a-half-hour direct morning flight to the Madagascan island of Nosy Be on the north coast.

 On arrival, you'll be greeted and transferred by car and boat to the mainland and your base for the next three nights: Iharana Bush Camp.

 Here, in the beautiful rural landscape beside a tranquil lake, modern life takes a back seat in favour of simple pleasures.
 This charming eco-lodge has been built using traditional methods, with timber decking and thatched roofs, a small plunge pool and glorious views across the lake to the fascinating tsingy rock formations of Ankarana Reserve.